Data-Connexxus/.github/profile/README.md

   understand and can embrace new business models quickly.
 The focus around tooling in these organizations typically is to enable them.

-## DataSynthesis Philosophy
+## The Synthetic Data Platform Philosophy

-Data Synthesis has always intended to be operated under the open/community source model.
-DataSynthesis open source licensing model is <a href="https://opensource.org/licenses/Apache-2.0" target="_blank">Apache-2.0</a>.
+Data Synthesis has always intended to be operated under the open/community source model. the Synthetic Data Platform open source licensing model is <a href="https://opensource.org/licenses/Apache-2.0" target="_blank">Apache-2.0</a>.
 Our model is not some "freemium" or offering based model with versions and scaled capabilities.
 Our approach is to provide the assets and have community enhancements and improvements to support the growth of underlying needs for the